hiimzackjones/hiimzackjones.github.io/_posts/2017-09-27-Getting-Into-Cyber-Security-(By-Someone-Who-Hasn't-made-it-in-yet).md

 #### Find ways to be entertained by it.

-Start with a single book - like Hacking the Hacker by Roger A Grimes.(Ask me for it, I'll let you borrow my copy) Or hopping on Twitter and finding who is who.
+Start with a single book - like [Hacking the Hacker by Roger A Grimes](https://www.amazon.com/Hacking-Hacker-Learn-Experts-Hackers/dp/1119396212/ref=sr_1_1?ie=UTF8&qid=1506652044&sr=8-1&keywords=hacking+the+hacker).(Ask me for it, I'll let you borrow my copy) Or hopping on Twitter and finding who is who.
 This will be the tell tell.
 If you don't find something in a book, or a youtube channel, or podcast, at least one thing that makes you feel awesome, your job doing network security analysis isn't going to feel good.
 I'll say that my start in all of this was from getting excited about the smart IT dudes and dudettes in movies.
 That made me want to learn if it was possible to be like them, leading to googling stuff and landing on things like [Hackthissite.org](http://hackthissite.org) or [Hak5's](http://hak5.org) Youtube.
-I still check that stuff out on the regular despite finding it 10 years ago.
+Come to find out, you can in fact do some of the stuff they do, and it pays.
+And it's in crazy demand.
+And it's sort of like a superpower.
+And there isn't and end to learning it.
+That should be exciting right?

 >Seriously, really pay attention to how this stuff makes you feel.